 Yes.
 Under Canadian law, a seller may sell to an SPV receivables that are acquired or originated by the seller after issuance of securities by the SPV.
-While the SPV may commit to purchase future receivables at the time of issuance of its securities, the sale is only considered to occur when the receivable comes into existence.
+While the SPV may commit to purchase future receivables at the time of issuance of its securities, the sale is only considered to occur when the receivable comes into existence and the purchase price is paid.
 See question 28 as to identification.
-However, it should be noted that for any receivables that come into existence following the insolvency of the seller, there is a risk that the seller or an insolvency official may validly disclaim the sale.
+However, it should be noted that for any receivables that come into existence and are assigned following the insolvency of the seller, there is a risk that the seller or an insolvency official may validly disclaim the sale in certain circumstances.